marcus-mello/Qf/README.md

 # Qf
 QASM Facility

-In my pathway, testing qasm algorithms under "Quintuple: a Python 5-qubit" (https://arxiv.org/abs/1606.09225) due to need insert my qasm code into python main code, I experienced bad times trying simple flow changes, spying quantum registers, including ready codes from my "libraries" and finally... pursuing some productivity gain in my qasm developing!!
+In my pathway, testing qasm algorithms under <a href="https://arxiv.org/abs/1606.09225" target="_blank"> "Quintuple: a Python 5-qubit"</a> due to need insert my qasm code into python main code, I experienced bad times trying simple flow changes, spying quantum registers, including ready codes from my "libraries" and finally... pursuing some productivity gain in my qasm developing!!

 With this "Qf" (poor, yet) interface I can do it this all.